Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## CloudIdentifier

 A string identifier of a Local Cloud.
-It consists of the cloud name and the organization name separated by a pipe, as follows: `<CloudName>|<OperatorName>`.
+It consists of the cloud name and the organization name separated by a pipe, as follows: `<CloudName>|<OrganizationName>`.
 An example for a valid cloud identifier: _TestCloud|AitiaInc_.
-(Here the cloud name is _TestCloud_ and the operator name is _AitiaInc_.)
+(Here the cloud name is _TestCloud_ and the organization name is _AitiaInc_.)

 ## DateTime